luthfiampas/seafd/README.md

 ### `.env`

-You can define multiple accounts using the `SEAFD_ACCOUNT_<ACCOUNT_ID>` prefix.
+You can define multiple accounts using the `SEAFD_ACCOUNT_<IDENTIFIER>` prefix.
 Each account can have multiple libraries.

 ```bash
 # ------------------------------------------------------------------